eclipse-cyclonedds/cyclonedds/docs/GettingStarted/src/Helloworld/hello-world-subscriber-source-code.md

 ```

-Within the subscriber code, we will be mainly using the DDS API and the _`HelloWorldData_Msg`_ type.
-Therefore, the following header files need to be included:
+Within the subscriber code, we mainly use the DDS API and the _`HelloWorldData_Msg`_ type.
+The following header files must included:

-- The **dds.h** file give access to the DDS APIs ,
+- The `dds.h` file to give access to the DDS APIs
-- The **HelloWorldData.h** is specific to the data type defined in the IDL as explained earlier.
+- The `HelloWorldData.h` is specific to the data type defined in the IDL

 ```
 #include "ddsc/dds.h"